wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-size-specs.md

 This article describes the available sizes and options for the virtual machine-based compute resources you can use to run your apps and workloads.
 It also provides deployment considerations to be aware of when you're planning to use these resources.

 Azure Virtual Machines and Cloud Services are two of several types of compute resources offered by Azure.
-For explanations, see [Compute hosting options provided by Azure](https://azure.microsoft.com/zh-cn/documentation/articles/fundamentals-application-models/).
+For explanations, see [Compute hosting options provided by <!-- deleted by customization Azure](https://azure.microsoft.com/zh-cn/documentation/articles/fundamentals-application-models/) --><!-- keep by customization: begin --> Azure](/documentation/articles/fundamentals-application-models/) <!-- keep by customization: end -->.

 >[AZURE.NOTE] To see related Azure limits, see [Azure subscription and service limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).